sgjsakura/AspNetCore/README.md

 *NOTE: To use this package, your `ITempDataProvider` implementation must have the ability to store and load `ICollection<OperationMessage>` instance.
 Defaultly, the ASP.NET5 `SessionStateTempDataProvider` cannot support data operation of complex objects.
 You may change into another `ITempDataProvider` implementation, or just use `EnhancedSessionStateTempDataProvider` in the `ASP.NET TempData Extension Package` project.

-### ASP.NET Core PagedList Core Package
+### ASP.NET Core PagedList Packages

-*Nuget Package Name: `Sakura.AspNetCore.PagedList`*
+*Nuget Package Name: `Sakura.AspNetCore.PagedList`* *Nuget Package Name: `Sakura.AspNetCore.PagedList.Async`* *Nuget Package Name: `Sakura.AspNetCore.Mvc.PagedList`*

-This project provides the `IPagedList` core interface to represent as a data page for a large data source.
-In order to improve the performance, two different implemention as `PagedList` and `QueryablePagedList` are designed for `IEnumerable<T>` and `IQueryable<T>`, respectively.
+The `Sakura.AspNetCore.PagedList` package provides the `IPagedList` core interface to represent as a data page for a large data source.
+Some extension methods are also provided to generate instance from any `IEnumerable<T>` or `IQueryable<T>` data sources.

-### ASP.NET Core MVC PagedList Pager Package

-*Nuget Package Name: `Sakura.AspNetCore.Mvc.PagedList`*

-This project provide the `PagerTagHelper` to provide simple paging navigation implementation for ASP.NET MVC6 Project. the standalone `pager` HTML element can be used to insert an pager object.
-The `options` attribute can be used to define HTML generation options for this pager.
-You can use `AddBootstrapPagerGenerator` function in `ConfigureServices` to enabled default bootstrap theme HTML generators, or you may also implement your own generators for pager.
+The `Sakura.AspNetCore.PagedList.Async` package helpes you to generate `IPagedList` using async extension method (`ToArrayAsync`, etc.) defined in `Microsoft.EntityFrameworkCore` package.

+The `Sakura.AspNetCore.Mvc.PagedList` allows you to use `<pager>` tag in your MVC view page to generate a full featured pager structure.

 *For detailed usage, please visit the [Demo](PagerDemo.md) page.
 Notice: this package has been updated to version 2 (the recommended version)． For usage of version 1, please visit the [Version 1 Demo](PagerDemov1.md) page.*